Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 The Home Page will contain a small section explaining what the site's main focus is.
 The purpose of this is to fulfill the user story:

-**I Should be able to view a detailed description of the web applications' main focus, to ensure it suits my needs**
+<pre>I Should be able to view a detailed description of the web applications' main focus, to ensure it suits my needs</pre>

 The Contact Page will contain a form that can be used to contact the support team through the website.
 The purpose of this Page is to fulfill user stories:

-**I should be able to easily communicate with website support regarding any enquiries/suggestions I have**
+<pre>I should be able to easily communicate with website support regarding any enquiries/suggestions I have</pre>

 A footer has been added to all web pages across the website with social links included inside it.
 The purpose of this is to fulfill user stories:

-**I should be able to view the external social links effortlessly**
+<pre>I should be able to view the external social links effortlessly</pre>

 The Top-Rated page contains multiple games with their respective ratings.
 The purpose of this is to fulfill user stories:

-**I should be able to view and compare ratings & platforms on individual products**
+<pre>I should be able to view and compare ratings & platforms on individual products</pre>

 <br>